Ohio Dog Bite Lawyer

 When a dangerous or vicious dog is off its owner’s premises, the dog must be kept on a chain-link leash or tether that is not more than 6 feet long.
 The leash or tether must be controlled by a person of suitable age and discretion.
 Otherwise, the leash or tether must be securely attached, tied, or affixed to the ground or a stationary object, so that the dog is adequately restrained to prevent it from causing injury to any person.
 Alternatively, the dog must be muzzled.

-The owner of a vicious dog must maintain a liability insurance policy providing coverage of not less than $100,000 for damages caused by the dog.
+The owner of a vicious dog must maintain a liability insurance policy providing coverage of at least $100,000 for damages caused by the dog.

 Call 1-800-ELK-OHIO for a free consultation if you were bitten by a dog